 The Spaceship Operator

-The $x is greater than the $y.
-So it will return an integer value — “1“.
+$x is greater than $y, so it will return an integer value of “1”.

 <?php